This article contains affiliate links

 Before the age of agriculture most landscapes were woodland.
-Therefore implementing dead wood habitats to a wildlife garden is very favourable.
+Therefore implementing dead wood habitats into a wildlife garden is very favourable.

 Burying old logs can be a great way to kick start soil and dead wood ecosystems.
-It is best to bury native, deciduous, tree logs for this.
+In such projects, It is best to bury native, deciduous, tree logs.

 Buried logs will provide the perfect habitat for the European stag beetle which is becoming an ever rarer insect.
 The larvae of this beetle will spend up to 7 years feeding on rotten wood.

 One of the fastest ways to incorporate dead wood into your wildlife garden is with log piles.
 Log piles can create hiding places for multiple species and will slowly decompose over time.

 This process directly feeds the species which feed on rotting trees.
 Log piles can also be arranged vertically in a firewood stack formation and then covered with soil.

 Standing deadwood is a very important habitat to a number of specialised, species.
 Such a habitat was once common in most forests across the planet.